DenisArger/github-project-fetcher/README.md

 This project is a Node.js script that connects to the GitHub GraphQL API to retrieve information about a GitHub Projects V2 project.
 The script performs the following tasks:

 - Retrieves the project identifier (PROJECT_ID) by its name.
+- Supports fetching projects from both personal accounts and organizations.
 - Extracts the project's "Status" field, including its options (columns).
 - Displays a mapping of column names (e.g., "Back Log", "To Do", "In Progress", "Blocked", "Review", "Done") to corresponding variables and their identifiers.

 ## Features

 - Connects to the GitHub GraphQL API using a personal access token.
-- Dynamically retrieves project data.
+- Dynamically retrieves project data from both user and organization projects.
 - Outputs column identifiers for the "Status" field with predefined variable names.
+- Logs relevant information about the search process.

 ## Requirements

 - Node.js version 12 or higher.
 - A personal GitHub token with access rights to the GraphQL API.
+- (Optional) An organization name if querying organization projects.

 ## Installation